-thai boxing classes for all skill levels
+thai boxing classes, group and private for all skill levels

 The original and still only true Muay Thai gym in the area, an elite gym in Norwich for fighters, fitness and more, Iceni Warriors provides a safe, professional & friendly space to train & learn Muay Thai, MMA and BJJ.